 So, what’s the antidote?

 Just because many churches are like that doesn’t mean yours has to be.
 It’s more than possible to create a counterculture of integrity and grace.
 It’s actually a bit strange to call things like integrity and grace countercultural (even within the context of church culture), but they are.

 Jesus said that it would be by our fruit that people would recognize us.

 Live a life of integrity with each other and outsiders, and your church will become a magnet, not a repellant.Live a life of integrity with each other and outsiders, and your church will become a magnet, not a repellant.
 Click To Tweet

 People go to church looking for God but are having difficulty finding him.

 This one hurts, but in an age where perception is reality, you can’t ignore this criticism.

-Although some would disagree with me here, I’m not sure leaving the church for an individualized, personal or even home-based experience of church helps people any better.
-Although our consumer culture certainly applauds individually tailored experiences, what if the real paucity is that we had have even lost a sense of what true maturity and the experience of God is?
+Although some would disagree with me here, I’m not sure leaving the church for an individualized, personal, or even home-based experience of church helps people any better.

-A clearer understanding of Christian maturity and experience could go a long way in better helping people connect with God.
+A clearer understanding of Christian maturity and experience could go a long way in better helping people struggling to find a church and connect with God.